Dustin Rhodes: Other media

-He also appears in Black Moth Super Rainbow's video for "Hairspray Heart", from their album Cobra Juicy.
+Rhodes appeared in Black Moth Super Rainbow's video for "Hairspray Heart", from their album Cobra Juicy.

 Personal life

-Runnels is the son of Virgil Runnels, better known as "The American Dream" Dusty Rhodes (1945–2015), and his first wife Sandra.
-His half-brother is fellow wrestler Cody Rhodes.
-He has two sisters, Kristin Runnels Ditto, who is a former Dallas Cowboys Cheerleader, and Teil Gergel.

 Runnels was previously married to Terri Runnels.
 They have a daughter together.
 The couple divorced after six years of marriage on October 18, 1999.
 The two became grandparents in 2023.
 Runnels also has a stepchild.

 In a 2016 Facebook post, Runnels reported that his stepchild, who is transgender, had been attacked by three men, condemning anti-transgender attitudes as "hateful crap".
 He later reiterated his opposition to transphobia in a 2020 Twitter post.

 Runnels' autobiography, Cross Rhodes: Goldust, Out of the Darkness, was released on December 14, 2010.
 In the book, Runnels mentioned that he was married a second time to an unnamed woman.
 "I also had a short-lived and highly volatile second marriage.
 We only dated for a few months, then, one day, we just went to the justice of the peace and did the deed."
 He was referring to Milena Martelloni, whom he married on December 18, 2002; they divorced in 2003.
 Runnels married his third wife, Ta-rel Marie Roche, on June 22, 2012.

+Runnels has an English Mastiff named Beast that has won multiple dog show prizes including a third place finish at the 2026 Crufts tournament in the working group open category.

 Championships and accomplishments

 In WWE as "Goldust", Rhodes is a two-time WWE Tag Team Champion, and three-time tag team champion overall.

-In ROH, Rhodes is a former ROH World Six-Man Tag Team Champion and ROH World Tag Team Champion.